 G4-44 a.
 Processes for evaluation of the highest governance body's performance with respect to governance of economic, environmental and socal topics.
 Whether such evaluation is independent or not, and its frequency.
 Whether such evaluation is a self-assessment. b.
 Actions taken in response to evaluation of the higest governance body's performance with respect to governance of economic, environmental and social topics, including, as a minimum, changes in membership and organizational practice N/D G4-45 a.
 The highest governance body's role in the identification and management of economic, environmental and social impacts, risk, and opportunities.
 Include the highest governance body's role in the implementation of due diligence processes. b.
 Whether stake holder consultation is used to support the highest governance body's identification and management of economic, environmental and social impacts, risks, and opportunities.
-Corporate Governance Sony Group Code of Conduct G4-46 The highest governance body's role in reviewing the effectiveness of the organization's risk management processes for economic, environmental and social topics.
-Corporate Governance G4-47 Frequency of the highest governance body's review of economic, environmental and social impacts, risks, and opportunities Compliance Sony Group Code of Conduct G4-48 The highest committee or position that formally reviews and approves the organization's sustainability report and ensures that all material Aspects are covered.
+Corporate Governance Compliance G4-46 The highest governance body's role in reviewing the effectiveness of the organization's risk management processes for economic, environmental and social topics.
+Corporate Governance G4-47 Frequency of the highest governance body's review of economic, environmental and social impacts, risks, and opportunities Corporate Governance Compliance

+G4-48 The highest committee or position that formally reviews and approves the organization's sustainability report and ensures that all material Aspects are covered.
 CSR at Sony G4-49 Process for communicating critical concerns to the highest governance body.
 Corporate Governance G4-50 Nature and total number of critical concerns that were communicated to the highest governance body and the mechanism(s) used to adddress and resolve them.
 N/D G4-51 a.
 Remuneration policies for the highest governance body and senior exectives b.
 How performance criteria in the remuneration policy relate to the highest governance body's and senior executives' economic, environmental and social objectives.
-Asset Securities Report (Japanese)

-G4-52 Process for determining remuneration.
+Form 20-F G4-52 Process for determining remuneration.
 Whether remuneration consultants are involved in determining remuneration and whether they are independent of management.
 Any other relation ships which the remuneration consultants have with the organization.
-Asset Securities Report (Japanese) G4-53 How stakeholders' views are sought and taken into account regaring remuneration, including the results of votes on remuneration policies and proposals, if applicable.
-Corporate Governance About CSR Reporting G4-54 Ratio of the annual total compensation for the oraganization's highest-paid individual in each country of significant operations to the median annual total compensation for all employees (excluding the highest-paid individual) in the same country.
-N/D G4-55 Ratio of percentage increase in annual total compensation for the organization's highest-paid individual in each country of significant operations to the median percentage increase in annual total compensation for all employees (excluding the highest-paid individual) in the same country N/D Ethics ar nd Integrity G4-56 Organization's values, principles, standards and norms of behavior such as codes of conduct and codes of ethics.
-Compliance Sony Group Code of Conduct G4-57 Internal and External mechanisms for seeking advice on ethical and lawful behavior, and matters related to oraganizational integrity, such as helplines or advice lines.
-Compliance G4-58 Internal and external mechanisms for reporting concerns aboutt unethical or unlawful behavior, and matters related to organizational integrity, such as escalation through line management, whistleblowing mechanisms or hotlines.
-Compliance
+Form 20-F G4-53 How stakeholders' views are sought and taken into account regaring remuneration, including the results of votes on remuneration policies and proposals, if applicable.
+Corporate Governance CSR at Sony G4-54 Ratio of the annual total compensation for the oraganization's highest-paid individual in each country of significant operations to the median annual total compensation for all employees (excluding the highest-paid individual) in the same country.
+N/D

+G4-55 Ratio of percentage increase in annual total compensation for the organization's highest-paid individual in each country of significant operations to the median percentage increase in annual total compensation for all employees (excluding the highest-paid individual) in the same country N/D Ethics a and Integrity G4-56 Organization's values, principles, standards and norms of behavior such as codes of conduct and codes of ethics.
+Sony Group of Conduct G4-57 Internal and External mechanisms for seeking advice on ethical and lawful behavior, and matters related to oraganizational integrity, such as helplines or advice lines.
+Ethics and Compliance Communication and Training G4-58 Internal and external mechanisms for reporting concerns aboutt unethical or unlawful behavior, and matters related to organizational integrity, such as escalation through line management, whistleblowing mechanisms or hotlines.
+Ethics and Compliance Communication and Training